 - Idea generation (funnel or search field method incl. integration of external partners)

-- Evaluation of ideas (in the sense of Go/NoGo decisions, but also in the sense of degree of innovation and type of innovation, in order to be able to determine the further procedure)
+- Evaluation of ideas (in the sense of Go/NoGo decisions, but also in the sense of the degree of innovation and type of innovation, in order to be able to determine the further procedure)

 - Early involvement of external partners for feedback